emberjs/rfcs/text/0000-outlet-focusing.md

 # Summary

-Add a `focus(morph)` hook to `Ember.Route` which will enable programmatic setting of focus after a navigation event and a completed transition.
-This should ship with a default implementation that makes all Ember applications more accessible by default.
-It can then be overridden by a developer to provide behaviors specific to their application's use case.
+Add a `focusNode` property to `Ember.Route` which will enable programmatically setting the focus to the specified element after a navigation event and a completed transition.
+By default this will be `undefined` which will result in the first element associated with the route being focused.
+There will be a new private API `focus(morph)` function which receives the associated morph node, reads this property, and sets the focus appropriately.
+The default implementation should make all Ember applications more accessible by default.

+For bonus points, add an event that is fired at a `route` on "focus" which allows an additional hook for behavior correlated to focusing a route, such as addressing scroll position.
+(This is distinct from `enter` and `activate`.)

 # Motivation